danquack/NFS-API/README.md

 </table>

 ### YAML File:
-The structure of the yaml defines an array of mount objects, located in the external REPO_SSH_URI (NFS-Mounts under a files directory), is as follows
+The structure of the hiera based yaml that defines an array of mount objects, located in the external REPO_SSH_URI (NFS-Mounts under a data directory), is as follows
 ```
-Hosts:
+nfs_mounts::Hosts:
    Hostname.company.com:
     -	uuid
         share_path